PressStartandSelect/giferator-discovery/README.md

 ### Other problems

 Have an issue not listed here?
 Join us on IRC and ask!
-We can be found at irc.efnet.org #jiferator (placeholder channel name).
+We can be found at irc.efnet.org #archiveteam.